Home Energy Physics Nuclear Power Electricity Climate Change Lighting Control Contacts Links

 INTERMEDIATE HEAT EXCHANGE TUBE MATERIAL:

 The optimum choice of heat exchange tube material for an FNR is a complex property tradeoff.
-A practical consideration is that the tube walls must be sufficiently robust to withstand the stress associated with internal sodium freezing and then remelting.
+A practical consideration is that the tube walls must be sufficiently robust to withstand the stress associated with external sodium freezing and then remelting.

 The heat exchange tube alloy must be chemically compatible with Na, H2O, UO2, U, Pu, Zr, fission products, transuranium actinides from 20 degrees C to 530 degrees C.